-HOME funds have been awarded to some significant projects for multi-family rental housing units, which are under construction.
+HOME funds have been awarded to some significant projects for multifamily rental housing units under construction.
 Some of the units will be completed in 2023 and ready to occupy.
 Catholic Charities is currently working on the 32 units of the "Genesis Housing" (Yakima Opportunity Housing) project on North 16th Avenue.
 Phase 1, consisting of 16 family units of 2 and 3 bedrooms, will likely be complete in 2023.
-Additionally, the Yakima Housing Authority is under construction with the Fruitvale Project of 54 units.
+The Yakima Housing Authority is also under construction with the Fruitvale Project of 54 units.
 Those units may not be completed in 2023.

-The City of Yakima anticipates the award of HOME-ARP funds in 2023 but has not started the NOFA yet.
+The City of Yakima anticipates the award of HOME-ARP funds in 2024 but has not started the NOFA yet.

-The City of Yakima Single Family Repair program will continue in 2023.
+The City of Yakima Single Family Repair program will continue in 2024.
 This program assists low to moderate-income households with emergency repairs and limited safety repairs.
 One significant outcome of this program is the ability to keep senior citizens in their homes as long as they are safe.
 A projected 60 housing units may receive assistance through the repair program.

 Habitat for Humanity is currently a Community Housing Development Organization (CHDO) for the City of Yakima.
-They expect to construct 2 new single-family homes to be sold to qualified low to moderate-income qualified first-time homebuyers.
+They expect to construct 6 new single-family homes to be sold to qualified low to moderate-income first-time homebuyers.

-AP-60 Public Housing - 91.220(h) Introduction
+AP-60 Public Housing - 91.220(h)

 The City of Yakima chartered the Yakima Housing Authority (YHA) in 1977.
 The Housing Authority of the City of Yakima (YHA) is a corporate body created by Resolution No. D-1575 in 1977 by the City of Yakima.
 The City of Yakima created YHA per Washington State Revised Code Chapter 35.82.
 YHA was created to provide safe, decent, and sanitary housing for low- and moderate-income residents of the City of Yakima, Washington.
-YHA administers multiple U.S. Department of Housing and Urban Development (HUD) programs that fund many key services we provide.
+YHA administers multiple US Department of Housing and Urban Development (HUD) programs that fund our key services.
 The City Council appoints board members to the Yakima Housing Authority.

-The Office of Neighborhood Development Services (ONDS), as the local environmental representative for HUD projects, has worked with the YHA to assist in providing documentation in order to meet the HUD regulation criteria needed for those specific projects as requested by the YHA.
+The Office of Neighborhood Development Services (ONDS), as the local environmental representative for HUD projects, has worked with the YHA to assist in providing documentation to meet the HUD regulation criteria needed for those specific projects, as requested by the YHA.